vuejs/docs/src/glossary/index.md

 When reactive state changes, Vue doesn't immediately trigger rendering updates.
 Instead, it batches them together using a queue.
 This ensures that a component only re-renders once, even if multiple changes are made to the underlying data.

-There are two other queues inside the scheduler.
-The `flush: 'pre'` queue is processed prior to the rendering queue.
-The `flush: 'post'` queue runs after the rendering queue.
-These two queues are used by watchers, with `flush: 'pre'` being the default.
+[Watchers](/guide/essentials/watchers.html) are also batched using the scheduler queue.
+Watchers with `flush: 'pre'` (the default) will run before component rendering, whereas those with `flush: 'post'` will run after component rendering.

-Jobs in the scheduler queues are also used to perform various other internal tasks, such as triggering some [lifecycle hooks](#lifecycle-hooks) and updating [template refs](#template-refs).
+Jobs in the scheduler are also used to perform various other internal tasks, such as triggering some [lifecycle hooks](#lifecycle-hooks) and updating [template refs](#template-refs).

 ## scoped slot {#scoped-slot}